The origin of gold: How is it formed?

 Gold can be found in various countries around the world, each with unique geological characteristics that contribute to its formation.
 Some of the most prominent gold-producing regions include South Africa, the United States, Canada, Australia and Russia.

 Gold deposits are classified into two main types: primary and secondary.
+Each type forms through different geological processes, influencing where and how gold is extracted from the Earth.

 Primary deposits